 To clean them, you need a tablespoon of baking soda, half a tablespoon of hydrogen peroxide (not a must), and half a tablespoon of warm water.

-- Mix the three until thick paste forms, and use your scrub brush or an old toothbrush to apply the paste on your shoes, especially on the stains.
+• Mix the three until a thick paste forms, and use your scrub brush or an old toothbrush to apply the paste on your shoes, especially on the stains.

 How to Clean Colored Shoes with Baking Soda

-- Mix equal parts of baking soda and dish soap in a small bowl and make a paste.
+• Mix equal parts of baking soda and dish soap or Miracle II soap (affiliate link) in a small bowl and make a paste.
 Use another bowl containing dish soap if you are cleaning darker shoes.

-- Use an old toothbrush to scoop the mixture and clean the inside of your shoes.
+• Use an old toothbrush to scoop the mixture and clean the inside of your shoes.
 For the dark parts, use plain dish soap to avoid bleaching.
-If the bright sole is stained, you can use the mixture.
+If the sole is stained, you can use the mixture.

 Which Stains Does Baking Soda Remove?

-Baking soda is gentle to most fabrics, and it removes most stains on your shoes which include;
+Baking soda is gentle on most fabrics, and it removes most stains on your shoes including:

 What Amount of Baking Soda is Enough to Clean Shoes?